SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 – ••———•••

-The History and Meaning of SOS — Full Context
+Full Context:: History and Meaning of SOS —

 When Was SOS Adopted?

-The SOS distress signal was first introduced by Germany in 1905 and then internationally adopted at the Second International Radiotelegraphic Convention in Berlin in 1906, becoming globally effective from July 1, 1908.
+The SOS distress signal was first introduced in Germany in 1905, and later internationally adopted at the Second International Radiotelegraphic Convention (Berlin, 1906), becoming effective worldwide on July 1, 1908.

 The morse code meaning behind SOS’s selection was purely practical: